 Understanding Mechanic's Liens

 It may seem fundamentally unfair that you can end up paying for the general contractor's irresponsible behavior.
-The rationale for allowing mechanic's liens in the first place is that between the person with improved property (you) and the person who supplied your new marble bath tub, the supplier's needs to get paid are greater.
+The rationale for allowing mechanic's liens is that between the person with improved property (you) and the person who worked on the construction project, the supplier's needs to get paid are greater.

-The law also presumes that you can in turn sue the general contractor.
-While this is true, this doesn't really help you in the short-run.
-Suppose a supplier places a mechanic's lien against your house because the general contractor failed to pay him when the general contractor lost all of his money gambling.
-You can certainly go file a lawsuit against the general contractor, and over time maybe garnish his wages or force him to sell his property, but that takes time and wringing money out of someone who doesn't pay his subcontractors and suppliers can be difficult.
+The law also presumes that you can, in turn, sue the general contractor.
+While this is true, this doesn't really help you in the short run.
+Suppose a supplier places a mechanic's lien against your house because the general contractor failed to pay them when the general contractor lost all of their money gambling.
+You can certainly go file a lawsuit against the general contractor, and, over time, garnish their wages or force them to sell their property, but that takes time.
+Furthermore, wringing money out of someone who doesn't pay their subcontractors and suppliers can be difficult.
 Meanwhile, you owe twenty thousand dollars and have a matter of days or months to pay the supplier or else your house will be sold to satisfy the mechanic's lien against you.

 To get a mechanic's lien, state law will usually require the subcontractor or supplier to do the following:

-- The subcontractor/supplier (who does not contract directly with the homeowner) must provide notice to the homeowner of what is being contributed (e.g., supplying the bathtub), typically within 20-30 days of contribution.
+- The lien claimant (the subcontractor/supplier) must provide notice to the homeowner of what is being contributed (e.g., supplying the bathtub), typically within 20-30 days of contribution.

 - If the subcontractor/supplier isn't paid, they must file a "claim of mechanic's lien" in the county where the property is located.